JulienRobberechts/nodejs-test-double-guide/readme.md

 Once you have stubbed a method in your dependency, The question is to understand if calling a sibling method has the expected behavior.
 You can expect 3 types of behavior:

-  1. **OK**: The original behavior of the sibling method is not modified, It's generally what people call a partial test double.
+  1. **SAME**: The original behavior of the sibling method is not modified, It's generally what people call a partial test double.
   2. **EMPTY** The sibling method return undefined.
 It's a wired mix between a partial and a full test double.
   3. **ERROR** The sibling method throw an exception "the method doesn't exist".
 It's what you can expect from a full test double.
 It's probably the best option  because you are sure that no other method of your dependency is used.